Materials-Informatics-Class-Fall2014/MIC-Machining-Gradients/_posts/2014-09-19-Updated-Problem-Statement.md

 ![Image](http://matinfteam4.github.io/images/analysis_revised.png)

+The plan for quantifying structure statistics is to:

-1. Segmentation of micrographs - Processing images to identify phase boundaries (twins or grain boundaries).
+1. Segment micrographs - Processing images to identify phase boundaries (twins or grain boundaries).

-2. Quantification of relevant statistics - Use n-point statistics to explore process-structure linkages and quantify the relevant microstructure function(s).
+2. Quantify statistics - Use n-point statistics to explore process-structure linkages and quantify the relevant microstructure function(s).
 This will also include reducing the order of the statistics possibly through principal component analysis (PCA).

 ### Deliverables